Two Rivers Sand, Gravel & Reservoir Project

 Land Reclamation

 The majority of the site will be reclaimed as water storage.
-The storage will be used to capture and hold water when it is plentiful for use when there is less water or during a drought.
-The balance of the site will be reclaimed with native grasses.
-Reclaimed gravel pits function as a buffer and conserve areas for the future.
-Wildlife is abundant and diverse at reclaimed sites.
+The storage will be used to capture and hold water when it is plentiful for use or when there is less water or during a drought.
+The balance of the site will be reclaimed with native grasses allowing it to function as a buffer and to conserve areas for the future.
+Reclaimed gravel pit sites see abundant and diverse wildlife.

 Image of mining vehicles beginning reclamation process